SystemsApproach/private5g/software/roc.rst

    $ make 5g-roc
    $ make 5g-core

-You may also need to reboot the gNB, although it typically restarts automatically when it detects that the Core has failed.
-Note that the order is important, since the Core depends on configuration parameters provided by the ROC.
+The order is important, since the Core depends on configuration parameters provided by the ROC.
+Also note that you may need to reboot the gNB, although it typically restarts automatically when it detects that the Core has failed.

 To see these initial configuration values using the GUI, open the dashboard available at ``http://<server-ip>:31194``.
 If you select